sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ### 👪 Family planning support

 We value and support teammates at all stages of life.
-We provide 16 weeks of paid parental leave for all new parents (details depend on location), in addition to any pregnancy-related disability leave, and a reimbursement of up to $25,000 USD for fertility services (including but not limited to IVF, egg/sperm freezing, surrogacy).
+We provide 16 weeks of paid parental leave for all new parents (details depend on location), in addition to any pregnancy-related disability leave, and a reimbursement of up to $25,000 USD for fertility services (including but not limited to IVF, egg/sperm freezing, surrogacy, fertility hormone testing).

 ### 📚 Professional development

-In addition to on-the-job training, we offer a $1,000 yearly stipend for education (e.g., classes, books, conferences, etc.).
-We also hold detailed, twice annual 360 degree [review and feedback cycles](review-cycles/index.md) for the entire team.
+In addition to on-the-job training, we offer a $1,000 yearly stipend for educational opportunities (such as courses, extended education, books, conferences, etc.).
+We also hold detailed, twice annual 360 degree [review and feedback cycles](review-cycles/index.md) for all teammates.

 ### ✈️ Travel